 - Are needed employee competencies and experience available at managerial, professional, and operational levels?

-- Is the appropriate technology to effectively power product development and all processing activities in place or available?
+- Is the appropriate technology to successfully power product development and all processing activities in place or available?

 Acceptability is the criterion for determining whether a strategy meets the expectations of select stakeholders.
-This evaluation is usually problematic since acceptability is concerned with the issue of ‘acceptable to whom’ and requires thoughtful analysis for stakeholder inclusion.
+This evaluation is usually problematic since acceptability is concerned with ‘acceptable to whom’ and requires thoughtful analysis for stakeholder inclusion.

 The questions that elicit the information to evaluate the acceptability of a proposed strategy include.